 F Min 7th (right hand -> back to key of Eb)

-Another very god technique to get a good soulful sound is to play an inversion with the bass key.
-For example play the chord Gmin 7th, which is G, Bb, D and F. Now this time play the sane chord but with C as the bass note e.g. C, G, Bb, D and F, listen to how that sounds.
+Another very good technique to get a good soulful sound is to play an inversion with the bass key.
+For example, play the chord Gmin 7th, which is G, Bb, D, and F. Now this time, play the same chord but with C as the bass note, e.g., C, G, Bb, D, and F; listen to how that sounds.

-It is the same chord it's just that you have pulled out the 11th key and put in at the front.
-If the play the same C in it's original position it doesn't quite give that same tension.
+It is the same chord; it's just that you have pulled out the 11th key and put it in at the front.
+If you play the same C in its original position, it doesn't quite give that same tension.